-About the East Asian Library:
+About the East Asian Collection:

 - About East Asian Language Collections

 - East Asian Bibliography Room: This area includes current periodicals in Chinese, Japanese and Korean (except newspapers, which are in the Current Serials area on the 2nd floor).
-In addition, the most frequently-used reference works for the East Asian Library are located here.
+In addition, the most frequently-used reference works for the East Asian Collection are located here.

-- Stacks: The majority of the collection is stored in the East Asian Library stacks (or bookshelves) located in the west end of the floor.
+- Stacks: The majority of the collection is stored in the East Asian Collection stacks (or bookshelves) located in the west end of the floor.
 Oversized books are shelved at the beginning of the stacks.

 - Research in East Asian Studies

 - Research assistance is available in the East Asian Collections Offices located behind the elevators.
 We are available to help you weekdays from 8 am to 5 pm.